srackham/drake/README.md

 function abort(message: string): void;
 ```

 Write an error message to `stderr` and terminate execution.

-If the
-`"--abort-exits"` environment option is `false` throw a `DrakeError`
+- If the `"--abort-exits"` environment option is true throw a `DrakeError`.
-instead.
+- If the `"--debug"` environment option is true include the stack trace in
+  the error message.

 ### debug
 ``` typescript